Can Lotus survive its latest crisis?

 Lotus’s latest troubles are grabbing headlines, but the writing’s been on the wall for some time.

 The news has broken that many insiders already feared: Geely is considering closing Lotus’s Hethel factory.
-Countless rounds of job losses over the last two years, stop-start production of the Emira due to parts supply issue (the suggestion is that Lotus Cars hasn’t had the cash to pay for them) and the spectacular and financial failure of the Evija has resulted in owners Geely leaving nothing off the table when it comes to deciding the fate of the storied British manufacturer.
+Countless rounds of job losses over the last two years, the stop-start production of the Emira due to parts supply issue (the suggestion is that Lotus Cars hasn’t had the cash to pay for them) and the spectacular and financial failure of the Evija has resulted in Chinese owners Geely leaving nothing off the table when it comes to deciding the fate of the storied British manufacturer.

 Under Geely ownership Hethel was to be the home of Lotus sports cars, with its Wuhan factory responsible for the company’s electric cars, the Eletre and Emeya.

-The Emira launched to great fanfare.
+The Emira launched to great fan fare.
 Jenson Button pulled the covers off, people queued at the Lotus stand at the Goodwood Festival of Speed to place deposits.
 It looked sensational.
 It would be affordable - £85,000 for the V6, circa £60-65,000 for the 4-cylinder AMG engines version.
 Look out Porsche!

-Lotus had a car people wanted.
-The question now would be: could Hethel keep up with demand?
-Of course it could, but sadly not because of the sizeable production capacity available in the new start of the art facility it was being built in.
+Of course it could, but sadly not because of the sizable production capacity now available in its new factory.
 Rather, Lotus was struggling to build what is, when broken down to its constituent parts, a rebodied Evora with a new interior.

 Customers grew tired of waiting, more grew tired of the shocking service from Lotus.
 What started as a buying experience that made depositors feel like Kings and Queens quickly became a customer service mess.
 Emails and phone calls went unanswered, dealers had no more insight than customers so, understandably deposits were pulled.
 The Emira was late.
-And around £10,000 more expensive than Lotus said it would be.
+And around £10,000 more expensive than Lotus said it would cost.

+When it did arrive it still wasn’t quite ready.
+The first test cars handed over to the press in 2022 came with a sheet of A4 paper highlighting any discrepancies each test car might have due to them being ‘early production cars’.
+The V6 evo was sent to test came equipped with the optional Sport chassis but the lower spec Goodyear tyres of a car with a Tour chassis.
 The ABS and stability control systems were also ‘not optimised’ and we were asked ‘please don’t crash it because we’re not sure the airbags work and take a 10mm spanner with you in case you need to disconnect the battery to turn it off and on again’.
 And when we track tested it at Anglesey they could only provide part-worn tyres as spares.
 No wonder the lad sent to come and fix the car when it stopped working arrived in his own Cayman rather than a spare Emira: “I needed to get here.”

 > Lotus has launched a new flagship Emira, and it starts from almost £100k

-The four-cylinder AMG engine Emira felt like a much better, more resolved car.
-It lacked the noise and theatre of the Toyota V6 and the manual gearbox, but the turbocharged four and paddleshift gearbox suited the car so much better.
+The four-cylinder AMG engined Emira that followed felt like a much better, more resolved car.
+It lacks the noise and theatre of the Toyota V6 and a manual gearbox, but the turbocharged four and paddleshift gearbox suit the car so much better.
 It was late to market, too.
 We drove one and really liked it, to the extent that it felt it would give an Alpine A110 more of a challenge than a Porsche Cayman.
 We’ve still not been able to prove this because as soon as it was launched the four-cylinder cars pretty much disappeared.
-The Mercedes engine Lotus was working with had gone out of certification and it would have to wait until the updated unit was available.

-Now it is and the four-cylinder Emiras to which it’ll be fitted will be called the Turbo and SE.
+The Mercedes engine Lotus had originally used went out of certification due to Lotus focussing on getting the V6-engined models to customers and would therefore have to wait until the updated unit was available.
+Now it is and the four-cylinder Emiras it’ll be fitted to will be called the Turbo and SE.
 I genuinely hope we’re able to test it and customers buy it.

 The Emira is a good car.
 Class beater?
 Not quite, but both the Cayman and A110 are remarkable and as a trio they offer three bespoke personalities on a sports car.

 > A hybrid Lotus Emira could be on the cards